mishagavura/mishagavura/README.md

 Co-founder of evdev
 -----------------------

-With our team we develop:
+With our team we develop and care about:
 * -websites
 * -web apps
 * -landings